muratk5n/thirdwave/en/README.md

 ---

 BEVs are shit technology.
-Use FCEV.
+FCEV is the way.

 ---